Gerhard Schröder: Relationship with Russian companies

-In 2017, Russia nominated Schröder to also serve as an independent director of the board of its biggest oil producer Rosneft.
-At the time, Rosneft was under Western sanctions over Russia's role in the Ukraine crisis.
+In 2017, Russia nominated Schröder to also be an independent director of the board of its biggest oil producer, Rosneft.
+At the time, Rosneft was under international sanctions over Russia's role in the Ukraine crisis.
 Schröder told Blick that he would be paid about $350,000 annually for the part-time post.
 His decision caused an outcry in Germany and abroad, especially in a climate of fear about any potential Russian interference in the 2017 German elections.
-German Chancellor Angela Merkel criticized her predecessor, saying "I do not think what Mr Schröder is doing is okay".
+German Chancellor Angela Merkel criticized her predecessor, saying in August 2017: "I do not think what Mr Schröder is doing is okay".

+In 2019 Schröder and his wife hosted the Nordstream Race, a sailing competition which finished in Saint Petersburg at the mouth of the undersea pipeline.

-In 2022, Schröder was nominated to the board of directors of Gazprom.
+In early February 2022, Schröder was nominated to the board of directors of Gazprom.
+Later that year, facing criticism in Germany, he decided against taking on the role.

-Especially as tensions between Russia and NATO mounted before the Russian invasion of Ukraine in 2022, Schröder's stance as a "Putin understander" was criticized.
+Especially as tensions between Russia and NATO mounted before the Russian invasion of Ukraine in 2022, Schröder's stance as a "Putinversteher" was criticized.
 Schröder criticized the behaviour of the western countries as "saber rattling".
 ARD journalist Georg Schwarte stated that Schröder would no longer be "a former chancellor.
 At best", he would be an "ex-chancellor with a sense of money."
-The current chancellor Olaf Scholz (SPD) said "I don't want his advice."
+The former German chancellor Olaf Scholz (SPD) said in early February 2022 that "I don't want his advice."
+On 24 February 2022, Schröder condemned the Russian invasion of Ukraine and said that "even Russia's security interests do not justify the use of military means."
+In March 2022, Schroder met with both Ukrainian and Russian officials as an unofficial mediator between the two sides in peace talks.

 In 2022, it was reported that Schroeder was paid nearly $1 million per year by Russian energy companies.

+In their book Die Moskau Connection, journalists Bingener and Wehner describe the network around Schröder and his support for Putin's policies.
+Their conclusion is:

+Views on Navalny

+After Alexei Navalny was poisoned and hospitalized in Germany, Schröder was found to be relativizing the alleged attack on Navalny.
+Navalny, after hearing of Schröder's apologizing of Putin's regime, called Schröder, in Paul Lendvai's translation a "Laufbursche Putins" (roughly "Putin's footman").